Line, poche, house

-Placed within an array of houses exhibiting individual "expressions", a fundamental organizing system was sought for the project.
-Continuing investigations within the practice into paths and lines within the landscape led to the consideration of a path from the road below, up to the garage and entry and then winding around back on itself to run along the contour to an elevated position.
-This path thus provides an invisible armature around which the house itself is formed and is underlined by a key wall running the length of the house.
-Behind this wall, service spaces are located as "poche" elements that, combined, create a major thickening to the rear wall of the house in contrast to the thin razor-sharp line of the wall to the view.
+Continuing investigations within the practice into paths and lines within the landscape led to the consideration of the house as a materialisation of a journey from the city up to the site.
+The journey is characterised by winding movements as the contours steepen, until finally one arrives at the site where one can traverse up to an entry before winding back around to run along the contour in an elevated position.
+This path provided an armature around which the house itself is formed and is underlined by a key wall running the length of the house.
+Behind this wall, service spaces are located as “poche” elements that, combined, create a major thickening to the rear wall of the house in contrast to the thin razor-sharp line of the wall to the view.